High Fiber Diet

 Eat a wide variety of vegetables.
 They should be a mainstay of lunch and dinners.
 Frozen vegetables retain as much nutrition and fiber as fresh vegetables.
 As with fruit, try to buy organic to reduce any residual pesticide ingestion.
 Wash fresh vegetables thoroughly.

-Cruciferous vegetables such as broccoli, Brussels sprouts and cauliflower contain certain chemicals such as sulforaphane.
+Cruciferous vegetables such as broccoli, Brussels sprouts, and cauliflower contain certain chemicals such as sulforaphane.
 This substance has very strong anti-cancer properties and should be eaten frequently.
-Check out sulforaphane on Wikipedia.

 These vegetables have plenty of soluble fiber and should be part of a varied vegetable intake.
 Beans, in particular, contain a certain type of fiber that may lead to harmless gas or bloating.